Red Dead Revolver: Gameplay

-The game includes a local multiplayer component, which can be played by either one or two players, alongside two AI-controlled bots.
+The game includes a local multiplayer component, which can be played by one to four players, alongside one to three AI-controlled bots.
 There are three game modes, mostly free-for-all battles, where the goal is to be the last man standing.
 The multiplayer component utilizes most maps and character models from the single-player campaign, with only a few exclusive ones.
+Although the game did not have online multiplayer, Red Dead Revolver was supported on Xbox Live with the "Live Aware" feature.
+It is now supported on Insignia, a replacement online server for the Xbox.